 Content Folder You can organize content in folders and sub-folders.
 Use folders to reduce scrolling and help students find materials easily.

-Mashups You can use mashups to browse for and add social media elements from other websites.
+Mashups You can use mashups to browse for and video elements from other websites.

 • YouTube™: Share online videos.